Contextual Multi-Factor Authentication (MFA)

 Diagram of tenant MFA decision logic.

-Application Level MFA Configuration
+Application MFA Configuration

-Application level configuration applies to a single application within a tenant.
+Application configuration applies to a single application within a tenant.
 Application policies always supersede the tenant policy.

 With an active application MFA configuration, there is an MFA policy with three possible values:

-• Disabled, where no MFA challenge occurs
+• Disabled: no MFA challenge occurs

 Here’s a table outline possible scenarios for different trust policies.